briancpark/numc/README.md

 We also kept failing `set()` for the most minor and funniest reason.
 Brian kept improving on slicing functionality, thinking that the autograder's set correctness test robustly tested on it.
 But turns our it was resolved in OH when Brian realized that `set()` didn't have to be invoked through slicing.
 It could be invoked through `set(self, i, j, val)` in `Python`.
 The bug was just a simple error handling between `if (!PyLong_Check(val) || !PyFloat_Check(val))` to `if (!PyLong_Check(val) && !PyFloat_Check(val))` Even though time debugging it was fustrating, at least Brian made sure many slicing errors were handled and properly working.

 ### Testing
 After the core parts of Task 3 was implemented, we could finally move on to testing our `numc` library and ensure that it works correctly.
 The Python `unittest` framework can be abused through tactical testing and Brian added fuzz, scaling, and fuzz repetition global parameters to scale up the testing when needed.
 Parameters were catiously set and tuned as Brian almost crashed an entire Hive server for running large tests.
 Brian also crashed a server for not realizing there was a memory leak in `deallocate_matrix()` and the server would hit 32GB of RAM and then die.
+After finishing improving performance, a huge chunk of time was made trying to make more tests and make our `numc` fail, because the more tests you make, the more bugs you find.
+A lot of bugs were found related to slicing.

 For efficient TDD workflow, Brian made a simple bash script to compile and run all tests under the executable
 ```
-./skiddie.sh
+$ ./skiddie.sh
 ```
 It will do everything in one line, (load `Python` environment, clean, compile, and run `unittests`) because well...
 Brian is lazy and a script kiddie.